pk1519/Zentro---Center-Your-Time/README.md

-# SecureShare - Confidential Message Sharing
+# Zentro - Center Your Time

 A secure, professional full-stack web application for sharing text or data confidentially using two-digit codes.
 Messages are encrypted with AES encryption and automatically deleted after access or expiration.